 The upshot of all this is you’re best off buying a new battery, but the price is clearly worth avoiding the risk.

-I know this all sounds rather frightening but, luckily, due to how unlikely this is to happen, this is advice you will probably never need.
-However it’s important to know how to deal with it should it occur.
+I know this all sounds rather frightening, but luckily, due to how unlikely this is to happen, this advice is probably never needed.
+However, it’s important to know how to deal with it should it occur.

 Conclusion